Nicomachus (father of Aristotle)

 Nicomachus (Νικόμαχος; fl. c.
 375 BC) was the father of Aristotle.
-The Suda states that he was a doctor descended from Nicomachus, son of Machaon the son of Asclepius.
-Greenhill notes he had another son named Arimnestus, and a daughter named Arimneste, by his wife Phaestis, or Phaestias, who was descended from Asclepius as well.
-He was a native of Stageira, and the friend and physician of Amyntas III, king of Macedonia, 393–369 BC.
-Nicomachean Ethics, Aristotle's work on Ethics may have been dedicated to his father.
-Aristotle's son was also called Nicomachus.
+The Suda states that he was a doctor descended from Nicomachus, son of Machaon, son of Asclepius, the god of Medicine.
+He likely trained Aristotle in dissection and empirical observation, which was traditional for members of Asclepidae.
+Greenhill notes he had another son named Arimnestus and a daughter named Arimneste by his wife Phaestis (sometimes spelled Phaestias), who was also a member of Asclepidae.

+Nicomachus was a native of Stagira and the friend and physician of Amyntas III, king of Macedonia, (393–369/370 BC).
+Nicomachus, then Phaestis, died in the following years after Amyntas' death, so Aristotle came under the care of Proxenus of Atarneus, Arimneste's husband, between the ages of 10 and 13.
+Nicomachean Ethics, Aristotle's work on ethics, may have been named after Aristotle's father or after his son, also named Nicomachus, who edited it.
+Aristotle's son was likely named after his grandfather.